IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-encoding-and-streaming.md

 }
 ```

-Uncomment all the remaining lines and run the project again.
+Uncomment the remaining commented out code and run the project again.

 ## Watching the video